• Skip to primary navigation

 How to make this recipe

-The key to this steak fried rice recipe (or any fried rice) is prepping all the ingredients before you start cooking (mise en place).
+The key to this beef fried rice recipe (or any fried rice) is prepping all the ingredients before you start cooking (mise en place).
 It comes together very quickly so be prepared!

 1. Heat your wok or large high-sided sauté pan to medium high or high heat (only you know how hot your stove top gets) – we were on medium high or a bit higher because our stove top is very hot.